 These charming dogs are well known for their silky coats and feathery chests, legs and plumbed tails.
-The are bred in four Cavalier King Charles color combinations.
+The breed offers four Cavalier King Charles color combinations – all of which may be found in a single litter of pups!

-Cavaliers whose coats have a white background with chestnut markings are referred to as Blenheim Cavalier King Charles Spaniels, a tribute to Blenheim Palace where the Duke of Marlborough raised this popular breed.
+Cavalier King Charles Spaniels with chestnut markings on a white background are referred to as Blenheim Cavaliers, a tribute to Blenheim Palace where the Duke of Marlborough raised this popular breed.
 The heads of these dogs are framed by chestnut colored ears.
-The chestnut surrounds both eyes, but the muzzle is white leading in a white blaze up the nose to top of the head.
+The chestnut coloring surrounds both eyes, but the muzzle is white leading in a white blaze up the nose to top of the head.
 A chestnut spot at the top of the head is a traditional characteristic tied to an apocryphal story that the Duchess of Marlborough, left at home with her spaniels while the Duke went off to war, spent so much time rubbing the top of her dog’s head with her thumb that she “worried” the chestnut spot into the breed!
+Blenheim is the most common of the four Cavalier colors.

 Black & Tan Cavaliers